mdacach/rsync_rust/README.md

 ## TODO

-1. Add example usage to README
+- [ ] Add example usage to README.
-2. Improve error handling throughout the project
+- [x] Improve error handling throughout the project.
+- [ ] Showcase error handling in README.
-3. Add multiple file processing functionality, as described in the paper.
+- [ ] Add multiple file processing functionality, as described in the paper.
-4. Improve the code as I get more familiar with Rust.
+- [ ] Improve the code as I get more familiar with Rust.